 Reindeer Lake – nine sites near Southend.
 See here for a 7.7 Mb copy of the 2011 M.A thesis submission of U of Saskatchewan student Perry Blomquist titled Contextualizing The Reindeer Lake Rock Art for more discussion of the pictographs.

-The Canoe Saskatchewan website has write-ups on 5 of the Churchill River sites and includes sketches from the Tim Jones book mentioned above.
-The site looks at the following –
+The Canoe Saskatchewan website (dead as of Nov.
+2017!) had write-ups on five of the Churchill River sites and included sketches from the 1980 Tim Jones book mentioned above.
+The web page covered the following sites –

 - McDonald Bay